 Others hover between the 70%-75% range.

-AFPA Nutrition seems to be the most demanding with a whopping 85% minimum requirement in order to successfully pass.
+AFPA Nutrition seems to be the most demanding with a whopping 85% minimum required to successfully pass.

 ISSA Sports Nutrition has the biggest exam with a total of 352 questions.

 It comprises 3 sections.
-The first one consists of 230 multiple choice questions, the second has 120 multiple choice questions, and the final section consists of 2 long-form case study and essay questions.
+The first one consists of 230 multiple choice questions, the second has 120 multiple choice questions, and the final section consists of 2 long-form case studies and essay questions.

 This is a callback to how ISSA generally used to layout their exams.
 It has since changed for many of their certs, which now exclusively sport multiple-choice questions.